Queensland Raceway: Layout configurations

 The National circuit gets the most use for testing purposes and for major motorsport events.
 The Clubman circuit is also utilised regularly at state and club level racing.
 The Sprint circuit also in semi-regular use.
 The Sportsman circuit, originally optimised for truck racing, is now rarely used.
+In 2024 a new track was created, the Switchback, which incorporates a new section connecting the interior straights half way along their lengths.
+A variation of the Clubman circuit it turns left onto the Switchback section and completes the lap using the Crossover and turn 6 to return to the Dick Johnson Straight.

 Dick Johnson Straight

 Dick Johnson was honoured on 16 August 2001, when the front straight of the Queensland Raceway was officially named "Dick Johnson Straight".

 Johnson, a five-time national champion and three-time Bathurst winner, proudly unveiled a piece of pit-lane wall, which now bears his name and a plaque commemorating the ceremony and Johnson's motor racing achievements.
 The unveiling was part of the pre-race build-up to the 2001 VIP Petfoods Queensland 500.
 Johnson was joined by his son Steve during the ceremony as well as a host of V8 Supercar drivers and teams during what was a serious day of testing at the circuit.

 Johnson was one of the driving forces behind the development of the Queensland Raceway and made his last competitive drive in a V8 Supercar in 2000's Queensland 500 with son Steve.